 - To cook the rice: Once the water is boiling, add the rice.
 Let the rice boil for 30 minutes, then remove from heat and drain the rice.
 Transfer the drained rice back to the cooking pot and cover for 5 minutes.
 Remove lid, add a dash of sea salt and use a fork to fluff the rice.
-Set aside until you’re ready to serve.
+Set aside, partially covered, until you’re ready to serve.

 - To bake the sprouts and tofu: Transfer the pan of Brussels sprouts to the lower oven rack, and the pan of tofu to the top rack.
 Bake for 25 to 30 minutes, tossing the contents of each pan halfway through cooking, until the sprouts and tofu are deeply golden on the edges.

 - To make the glaze: In a small saucepan, whisk together the glaze ingredients (start with 1 teaspoon chili garlic sauce or sriracha and add more to taste).
-Bring the glaze to a gentle boil over medium heat, stirring often and reducing heat as necessary, until the glaze is reduced by about half (about 5 to 10 minutes; it’s about done when it starts bubbling up substantially).
+Bring the glaze to a gentle boil over medium heat, stirring often and reducing heat as necessary.
+Simmer until the glaze is reduced by about half (about 5 to 10 minutes; it’s about done when it starts bubbling up substantially).
 Remove the glaze from the heat and set aside.